hstriepe/CapturePlay/README.md

 - Notifications for key events.
 - Ability to disable Display Sleep.
 - Full screen disables Display Sleep and hides the cursor.
-- User choices are retained.
+- User Settings are retained.

 Capture Play can be built using XCode.
 Download XCode from https://developer.apple.com/xcode/ and open the Quick Camera.xcodeproj file.